sophicapri/Weather/README.md

 Architecture
 --------------

-I chose to have a single 'app' module to keep things simple, but I've split the packages in a way I would if it was a multi-module project by feature.
+I applied Clean Architecture (in the Uncle Bob sense) and chose to have a single 'app' module to keep things simple, but I've split the packages in a way I would if it was a multi-module project by feature.
 I have these packages for this single feature app:
 - data
 - domain